amoniw/financial-tracker/README.md

 ## Team Members

-- **Name 1** - Thankyou to Ben,and Abby and Shelby for helping me try to understand things better and there time.
+- **Name 1** - Thankyou to Ben,and Abby and Shelby ,and Raymond for all youre help and support.
-- **Name 2** - Specific contributions or roles.

 ## Thanks